JuanAlejandro/Postaround/README.md

 ![Feed](/files/feed.png)

 If you aren't in Miami you will probably see only posts of yourself (if you tag the location in your posts).
-If you dosn't usually tag your location in posts, you'll likely see a screen like the one below.
+If you don't usually tag your location in posts, you'll likely see a screen like the one below.

 ![Empty screen](/files/empty.png)